Ahhgust/Demixtify/Readme.md

-# Biallelic mixture interpretation
+# Biallelic mixture deconvolution

-When working with forensic samples, one of the first questions to consider is whether or not a sample is a mixture. <br>
-Demixtify (v0.2) estimates the mixture fraction; using this mixture fraction, it then deconvolves the mixture.
+Demixtify is a software suite for working with DNA mixtures.

 ### Limitations
 - Demixtify is only for interpretting autosomal biallelic SNPs (as in, not indels).